prime31/Nez/FAQs/SceneTransitions.md

 ## Using Included Transitions
-All of the included transitions can be used inter-Scene and between Scenes.
+All of the included transitions can be used intra-Scene (within the same Scene) and between two different Scenes.
 Some of them have configuration options that control how the transition occurs.
 Below are a couple examples:

 ```cs
 // loads up a new Scene with a WindTransition.
 Note that you provide a `Func<Scene>` to provide the Scene to transition to.